 To facilitate mass adoption and use of BTC1 in every country, Bitcoin¹ is developing a customized, multi-language Mobile Wallet and income-generating Merchant Platform so global buyers and sellers of goods and/or services can make quick, inexpensive payments and transfer of funds using BTC1.

-Development has also begun for Bitcoin¹ to operate on its own Blockchain commencing Q4, 2018.
-All token holders will be rewarded with a 1:1 issue of the new Bitcoin¹ “Coin”, creating a potential market cap of Bitcoin¹ equal to purpose-like coins such as Bitcoin Cash, Dash & Litecoin.
+Development has also begun for Bitcoin¹ to operate on its own Blockchain in 2019.
+All token holders will be rewarded with a 1:1 issue of the new Bitcoin¹ “Coin”, replacing the existing ERC20 BTC1 token, creating a potential market cap of Bitcoin¹ in the top 100 – competing with purpose-like coins such as Bitcoin Cash, Dash & Litecoin.

 Bitcoin¹.
 The NEW Bitcoin for everyday use.
 Anywhere.
 Anytime.

 What are the main differences between Bitcoin¹ and Bitcoin?

 Both have 21 million total (maximum) supply with Bitcoin being highly regarded as a store of value.
 However, historical transaction data analysis of the Bitcoin blockchain has provided indisputable proof of scaling (mass transactions) issues, high cost of individual transactions and time delays for settlement in many instances.
 This has rendered Bitcoin non-viable as an everyday, any-purpose payment solution, and it has shifted its purpose to primarily a store of value, and, accordingly, been referred to as “Digital Gold”.

 Bitcoin¹ overcomes these architecture restrictions by being sourced on the super-advanced Ethereum Blockchain Network, as an ERC20 token with superfast transaction times and astonishingly low transactional costs.